To provide elective courses for undergraduates in the biomedical sciences specialties. Repeatable unlimited times

 statistical theory in phases I-IV clinical trial designs and analysis.
 A-F only.
 Pre: 601 (or equivalent) with a minimum grade of B or consent.

 Introduces students to issues in working with complex data sets and adds the hands-on experience needed to conduct individual research using secondary databases.
 A-F only.
 Pre: (601 (or equivalent) and 650) with a minimum grade of B, which can be taken concurrently.

 Special topics in quantitative health sciences.
 Reflects special research interest of QHS faculty or guest lecturers.
 Repeatable unlimited times.
 A-F only.

 Directed research in quantitative health sciences.
 Students will work closely with a QHS faculty member or mentor who will guide them through the process of conducting a research study.
-Repeatable two time, up to nine credits.
+Repeatable unlimited times.
 A-F only.